Rampage (roller coaster): Reception

-Upon its initial opening, Rampage received generally positive reviews from critics and guests.
+Upon its initial opening, Rampage received generally positive reviews from critics.
 Steve Joynt, writing for the Birmingham Post-Herald, commented that Rampage was "the undisputed star of the show" out of Vision Land's opening attractions, and favorably commented on the initial drop.
 Joynt further commented on the roller coaster's fast pacing, head chopper moments, and resonance of the overall ride experience as "the cars truly roar down the hills".
 Writing for The Anniston Star, Jeff Amy described Rampage as having "delivered on the promise" of enjoyment foretold by the roller coaster's operator, delivering "an adrenaline-induced tingle".
 Amy remarked that although Rampage was a "fine coaster", it could not compare to the roller coaster lineup at theme park chains such as Six Flags.

+Rampage also received generally favorable reviews from amusement industry personnel and critics.
 Staff of The Birmingham News recorded an ACE member's reaction to Rampage, who stated the roller coaster had promising air time, speed, and height.
 Then-ACE president, Jan Kiser, was quoted by Joynt as having ascertained positive reviews about Rampage from members because of the roller coaster's defining features.
 Tim O'Brien of the amusement park trade magazine, Amusement Business, inducted Rampage as his 3rd best wooden coaster and the 5th best overall coaster; citing the roller coaster's hills, drops, and location as factors in his placement.